Maillon, a full history

 View image

 A severely worn maillon that had been used in a cave for over 15 years.
 The notch was formed by it rubbing against the hanger.
-About 53% of the metal remains, and it could therefore be assumed to have 53% (1466 kg) of its original strength (2750 kg).
-However, this will depend on how much the rust has compromised it, and how much the hanger and shape of the notch concentrates the force on the affected area.
+About 53% of the metal remains, and it could therefore be assumed to have 53% (1466 kg) of its original strength (2750 kg MBS but 3574 kg tested), far above the MBS.
+However, this loss of strength will depend on how much the rust has compromised it, how much the initial strength depended on the metal thickness and the shape of the maillon itself, and how much the hanger and shape of the notch concentrates the force on the affected area.
 The corners in the notch will definitely weaken it further.
+In actual testing pulling it against a hanger, it broke at 2274 kg, while a new one broke at 2632 kg on the same hanger, a 14% strength loss.
 The maillon should absolutely be replaced.

 History